zdenham/next-static-utils/README.md

 ## Motivation

-Not all websites need server side rendering, or a fancy serverless hosting provider.
-While I really enjoy the DX of next.js (file system based routing and layouts, code splitting, local hot reloading, etc...), I often find myself reaching for hosting solution with less underlying infrastructure overhead than serverless.

-Luckily, next.js offers an option for [static site generation](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation), which allows you to export your site as raw html, js, etc... and host it statically on a CDN, or however you like!
-This is a great option, but after using next.js SSG on a handful of projects, I've consistently run into the same handful of problems with SSG:
+Next.js offers an option for [static site generation](https://nextjs.org/docs/pages/building-your-application/rendering/static-site-generation), which allows you to export your site as raw html, js, etc... and host it statically on a CDN, or however you like!
+This is a great option that reduces the infra overhead of your application, but it does not work with dynamic routes unless you generate all pages at build time.
+Pages are also often not properly resolved on most hosting providers due to the way next.js does code splitting, leading to unwanted 404 errors.

-### Common Issues With Next.js SSG

-- SSG + App router does not work well with dynamic routes (unless you generate all the routes at build time)
-- ^ There are a few discussions on this topic, see [here](https://github.com/vercel/next.js/discussions/64660#discussioncomment-9667981) and [here](https://github.com/vercel/next.js/discussions/55393#discussioncomment-9668219)
-- With the pages router, even though dynamic routes work on the client side, visiting a dynamic link directly results in a 404
-- Paths don't resolve to the `.html` file automatically.
-For instance, when you go to `/my-page` you will get 404s instead of resolving to `/my-page.html`.
-- Next.js static sites are code split by route, so they don't fit the model of "SPAs" where every route resolves to the same index.html

-Next Static Utils aims to provide workarounds and utilities to address some of these issues and make hosting your next.js site statically a bit more enjoyable.
+Next Static Utils aims to provide workarounds and utilities to address some of these issues and make hosting your next.js site statically **anywhere** you darn well please a bit more enjoyable.
+We are starting with support for AWS S3 + Cloudfront.

 ## Who its for

-- If you want to host your next.js app statically, **particularly using AWS S3 and Cloudfront and the new App Router**
+- If you want to host your next.js app statically, **particularly using AWS S3 and Cloudfront and still use app router**
-- If you have a separate backend and don't want high infra overhead or deep vendor lock-in for your front end hosting
+- If you have a separate backend and don't want high infra overhead or vendor lock-in for your front end hosting
 - If you are **not** concerned about SEO, or powerful rich previews and open graph
 - If you tend to fetch data client side after the initial page load and do **not** intend to utilize Next.js's SSR features